 Publish Your Recording Responsibly to Prevent False Copyright Claims

-Andrew created a guided meditation that uses the same background music that Melanie used in her recording.
+Mark created a guided meditation that uses the same background music that Naomi used in her recording.

-Andrew published his recording on Spotify and Apple Music.
+Mark published his recording on Spotify.
 To do this, he used a music distributor.
-There are many music distributors to choose from.
-Here are just a few of them:
+There are many music distributors to choose from and here are just a few of them:

 - CD Baby